Back Posture – The Future Of Your Back & Relief Of Pain Depends On It

 Some people experience low back pain from sleeping with a poor back posture or the sleeping surface is not supportive.
 One way to keep the back from twisting when side sleeping is the use of body pillows.
 If you sleep on your back, a pillow under your knees can help take some pressure off the back.
 Your mattress should not be too soft (sagging) or too hard.
 A soft mattress, when placed on a firm support, should not sag.
 If your mattress is too soft, replace it or place a plywood board between the mattress and the frame.
 In general, a medium-firm mattress should provide the best support and help to reduce low back pain.

-• A 2017 study published in Women & Health showed the benefits of active self correction of posture to the command “Straighten Your Back”.
-It indicated active correction in the standing posture can be an important activity during prolonged sitting.
-This leads to the next part below.
+Take frequent short breaks.
+There are benefits of active self correction of posture to the simple command “Straighten Your Back”.
+Active correction in the standing posture can be an important activity during prolonged sitting.
+This leads to the next part below.[16]